laravel/locket/API.md

 ## Authentication

-All API requests must include an Authorization header with a Bearer token and Accept header for JSON responses:
+All API requests must include an `Authorization` header with a `Bearer` token and an `Accept` header for JSON responses:

 ```http
 Authorization: Bearer YOUR_API_TOKEN